-The poor tolerances of his mental machinery delayed an answer’s arrival indefinitely.
-I therefore reminded him of the power he held over me, by asking for money.
+The poor tolerances of his mental machinery, to extend the metaphor, delayed an answer’s arrival indefinitely.
+I therefore reminded him of the power he held over me—by asking for money.

-At this signal, the illusion that a brilliant and original idea had germinated unassisted in his brain overwhelmed him, and he replied: “Due to the irregular nature of your delivery, and the absence of the ‘visual virgin’ specification on our signed and dated copy of the odalisque order form, I am afraid you will be required to attend the unveiling ceremony if you wish to receive the agreed payment.
-A great and undeserved honor: for you will take a position closer to his highness than even the self-effacing individual who now stands between you and his well-dyed carpet collection, speculating on the possible contents of your unnaturally lightweight-seeming turban.”
+At this signal, the illusion that a brilliant and original idea had germinated unassisted in his brain overwhelmed him, and he replied: “Due to the irregular nature of your delivery, and the absence of the ‘visual virgin’ specification on our signed and dated copy of the odalisque order form, I’m afraid you’ll be required to attend the unveiling ceremony if you wish to receive the agreed payment.
+A great and undeserved honor, for you’ll take a position closer to His Highness than even the self-effacing individual who now stands between you and his well-dyed carpet collection, speculating on the possible contents of your unnaturally lightweight-seeming turban.”

 (After a gap of so many years, I no longer have a clear recollection of this particular bureaucrat, nor of several similarly undistinguished persons who abused their petty offices to interrupt my rise to power, and therefore feature transiently but unavoidably in these memoirs.
-To alleviate the boredom my dear readers would feel if confronted with the banal reality of his ineloquence, I’ve taken the liberty of embroidering his language to more closely resemble the sequence of words he might have uttered if the circumference of his cranial dome had permitted him to express his opinions in a more capable fashion than those tree-dwelling primates who are said to wail rudimentary vowels on the wrong side of the great austral desert.)
+To alleviate the boredom my dear readers would feel if confronted with the banal reality of his ineloquence, I’ve taken the liberty of embroidering his language to more closely resemble the sequence of words he might have uttered if the circumference of his cranial dome had permitted him to express his opinions in a more capable fashion than the tree-dwelling creatures who are said to wail rudimentary vowels on the wrong side of the Great Desert.)

 I put on a display of fear by crossing my eyebrows and plucking a few hairs from a portion of my beard which would later be little missed, and asserted that I had other and very imminent obligations of an unspecified nature; but this only made him repeat his fabricated requirement with more confidence, undergirded by a triumphant feeling of relief that his ritual bureaucratic shirking had found the required indirect object.
 I would be responsible for presenting the new slave, and therefore I would be the victim of the sultan’s wrath should her duly revealed facial features fail to tantalize his taste.

-My eyes smiled a little then (they often do, as you can tell from my portrait), for I thought my tactic had succeeded.
-I’d arranged a priceless opportunity to meet the sultan in person, and usefully associate my inimitable visage with the redheads to which he was addicted.
-But my interlocutor was looking past my shoulder–at a man who was at least a head taller than both of us.
+My eyes smiled a little then (they often do), for I thought my tactic had succeeded.
+I’d arranged a priceless opportunity to both meet the sultan and usefully associate my inimitable visage with the redheads to which he was addicted.
+But my interlocutor was looking past my shoulder—toward a man at least a head taller than both of us.

 It was the Chief Eunuch’s Secretary himself.

-The two conferred inaudibly; then the newcomer, already primed to suspicion by a feigned lazy eye I directed at the air slightly to the left of his face, inspected all the visible organs of the bald brunette like a giant doctor examining a leprous but strangely attractive patient.
-Then they conferred again.
+The two conferred inaudibly; then the newcomer, already primed to suspicion by a feigned lazy eye I directed at the air slightly to the left of his face, inspected all the visible organs of the bald brunette like a doctor examining a leprous but strangely attractive patient.
+They conferred again.
 I looked on with the sly patience of a chameleon.

 The officials’ quiet conversation wore on, and in boredom I found myself straining to read the labels of several bottles of magic carpet cleaner that were tucked away on the back of a high shelf, though unceasing ocular motion limited my comprehension to a few ingredients and snatches of marketing slogans, whose promises were rendered doubly unbelievable by the sorry state of the surrounding carpets.

-My eye sockets were by now beginning to ache from an excessive number of rotations, but fortunately the two officials had concluded their conference, and the Chief Eunuch’s Secretary’s assistant informed me that the Chief Eunuch’s Secretary concurred, his decision bearing the full authority of the Chief Eunuch, and thus, indirectly, the seal of the sultan himself: I was required to attend the unveiling ceremony in close proximity to his highness before the payment for my services would be remitted.
+My eye sockets were by now beginning to ache from an excessive number of rotations.
+But fortunately the two officials concluded their conference, and the Chief Eunuch’s Secretary’s Assistant informed me that the Chief Eunuch’s Secretary concurred, his decision bearing the full authority of the Chief Eunuch, and thus, indirectly, the seal of the sultan himself: I was required to attend the unveiling ceremony in close proximity to His Highness before the payment for my services would be remitted.

 “Be calm and listen, my dear.

-Presented with a series of plausible-sounding and never-before-heard arguments proving enslavement is atonement, and sexual subjection is liberation, her mind was not slow enough to push them all away in dumb befuddlement.
+Presented with a series of plausible-sounding and never-before-heard arguments proving enslavement is atonement and sexual subjection is liberation, her mind was not slow enough to push them all away in dumb befuddlement.
 A single one of these sophistical claims in isolation would have little effect; but this concatenation of so many in such a dense column of utterances struck her with the force of a club to the head.
-She stood unsteadily beside me, blind and bewildered from fear and possible heat stroke, and broke her brain on my logic like an old man breaking his tooth on a nut.
+She stood unsteadily beside me, blind and bewildered, and broke her brain on my logic like an old man breaking his tooth on a nut.